verdaccio/verdaccio/docs/auth.md

 ## Default htpasswd

-In order to simplify the setup, `verdaccio` use a build-in plugin based on `htpasswd`.
+In order to simplify the setup, `verdaccio` use a built-in plugin based on `htpasswd`.

 ```yaml
 auth: